 A Window into Vietnamese Culture

-Water puppet shows are not simply a form of entertainment; they are a vibrant tapestry woven from Vietnamese life and tradition.
-You will experience the rhythm of rural life and the colour of traditional Vietnam villages.
-Through these captivating setting, you’ll gain a deeper understanding of the customs that have shaped Vietnamese culture.
+Water puppet show Hanoi are not simply a form of entertainment; they are a vibrant tapestry woven from Vietnamese life and tradition.
+You will experience the rhythm of rural life and the color of traditional Vietnam villages.
+Through these captivating settings, you’ll gain a deeper understanding of the customs that have shaped Vietnamese culture.

 The story of the water puppet show Hanoi begins over a thousand years ago in the fertile rice fields of the Red River Delta.
 During the harvest season, villagers would gather for festivities that included folk singing and dancing.
 It was during this time that water puppetry emerged, utilizing the flooded fields as a natural stage for these unique performances.